resbaz/nectar-cloud-lessons/Lessons/Lesson_III/Lesson_III.md

 **Exercise 5**

-Finally, we are going try and update our RStudio server.
+Finally, we are going try and update our web server.
 Try to execute the first command in the set:

 ```bash
 apt-get update